AaronPierson/PokeAPI/README.md

 # PokeAPI
- A pokedex app I made to learn android stuido and kotloin.
+ A pokedex app I made to learn android studio and Kotlin.